docarray/docarray/docs/advanced/document-store/index.md

 Length of da2 is 3
 ```

-The append we made to the DocumentArray is now persisted properly.
+The append you made to the DocumentArray is now persisted properly.
 Hurray!

 ## Known limitations